Pranav-coder-yes/amfoss-tasks/README.md

 # What are my fields of interest, and how I plan on working on them?

-Web designing is my passion,I have started learning CSS,javascript and HTML for it and am gonna start by gathering information about it.
+Web designing is my passion,I have started learning CSS,JavaScript and HTML for it and am gonna start by gathering information about it.

 ---